What Makes Gin the Most Versatile Spirit for Home Bartenders?

 You do not need dozens of bottles.
 These five cover nearly every gin cocktail you will want to make:

 - Hendrick's — The gateway gin for non-gin-drinkers.
 Cucumber and rose make it unique and approachable.
+Its gentle character works wonderfully with lighter tonic waters and floral garnishes.

 - Plymouth — Softer and more versatile than London Dry.
 Perfect when you want gin flavor without the juniper intensity.
+It is the gin many professional bartenders prefer for Gimlets and other citrus-forward cocktails.

 Start with one London Dry and build from there based on your taste.
+You will quickly develop preferences, and those preferences will guide your collection naturally.

-The Cocktails You Should Master
+The Cocktails You Should Master First

 With a bottle of gin and a few simple ingredients, you can make some of the most celebrated cocktails in history:

 Negroni — Equal parts gin, sweet vermouth, and Campari.
 Stirred, served over ice with an orange peel.
 Simple, bitter, and perfect.
+The Negroni is one of those cocktails where the whole is greater than the sum of its parts — each ingredient needs the other two to create the final result.

 How to Taste Gin Like You Mean It